Navigating towards a secure and sustainable future

 Professor Björn-Ola Linnér

-Björn-Ola Linnér is the Programme Director of Mistra Geopolitics and Professor at the Centre for Climate Science and Policy Research at Linköping University.
+Björn-Ola Linnér is the Deputy Programme Director of Mistra Geopolitics and Professor at the Centre for Climate Science and Policy Research at Linköping University.
 He analyses how the political processes and actors affect conditions for social changes towards sustainable development in different parts of the world.
 He has a long experience in research dialogues with various societal actors, such as the climate convention’s secretariat, governments, businesses and environmental organizations.

 SEI